-As you become acquainted with our community it is important to take the time to read through our Family Handbook.
-The Berkley CFDC Family Handbook is posted on the Berkley website at www.umkc.edu/educaiton/berkley.
 There is also a hard copy in each classroom and at the front desk.
 This Handbook is designed to acquaint our families with our history, philosophy, organizational structure, family involvement, health and safety, and general policies and procedures.
 Berkley CFDC reserves the right, in its sole discretion, to revise these policies and procedures as needed.

-With our philosophy in mind we have selected teachers and staff with an understanding of developmentally appropriate practice.
+With our philosophy in mind, we have selected teachers and staff with an understanding of developmentally appropriate practice.
 As professionals in the field of early childhood it is our responsibility to provide children with the best possible early care and education.
-You may read all our bios on our website www.umkc.edu/education/berkley.

 Your involvement in our program is essential.
 We are interested in your heritage, background, culture, and your interests.
 The more we learn about each other the more we grow as a learning community.
 I encourage everyone to review the family handbook on an ongoing basis.
-If you have any questions feel free to contact me directly at Prendergastp@umkc.edu, 816-235-2601, or feel free to just stop by my office.
+If you have any questions, feel free to contact me directly at Prendergastp@umkc.edu, 816-235-2601, or feel free to just stop by my office.